 GPS Time Server Hardware

 Equipment can receive GPS time and positioning information by using an antenna and receiver.
-The receiver is generally integrated into the equipment.
+Manufacturers generally integrate the receiver into the equipment.
 The antenna is usually separate and connected to the receiver using a coax cable.

 Ideally, a GPS antenna should be located where it has clear unobstructed view of the sky, such as a rooftop.
 Many GPS timing receivers operate down to a single satellite in view.
-This allows an antenna to be positioned in a window or on the side of a building, saving on installation costs.
+This allows you to position an antenna in a window or on the side of a building, saving on installation costs.
 GPS receivers can also have a high sensitivity mode which, in some circumstances, allows an antenna to be located inside a building with no line of sight to the sky.

 GPS Receiver Module